If you love group fitness training, F45 and Orangetheory are some of the best studios around.

 But the value is great if you need the accountability and instruction.

-Overall, Orangetheory is the more economical and budget-friendly choice vs F45 Training.
+Overall, Orangetheory is the more economical and budget-friendly (just a fancy way of saying cheaper!) choice vs F45 Training.

 Facilities and Amenities